prometheus/node_exporter/README.md

 that are tied to a machine.

 To use set the `--textfile.directory` flag on the Node exporter.
-The collector will pares all files in that directory matching the glob `*.prom` using the [text format](http://prometheus.io/docs/instrumenting/exposition_formats/).
+The collector will parse all files in that directory matching the glob `*.prom` using the [text format](http://prometheus.io/docs/instrumenting/exposition_formats/).

 To atomically push completion time for a cron job: